j-helland/8086-disassembler/README.md

 # Overview
 Disassembler for the [8086 instruction set](https://edge.edx.org/c4x/BITSPilani/EEE231/asset/8086_family_Users_Manual_1_.pdf), which is a primordial form of x86.
+Written in C++17.

+# Design
+The general approach is to process the bytecode file as a byte stream and parse instructions directly from this stream.
+Given that we need at most two bytes to fully determine an 8086 instruction type, a simple peeking iterator is used to wrap the byte stream.

+Due to the inclusion of jump instructions in the 8086 specification, we cannot immediately emit parsed instructions.
+Rather, this dissassembler uses a two-pass approach -- the first pass to parse basic instructions and the second pass to insert labels for jump targets.

+Parsed instructions are written to STDOUT with the expectation that this will be used as a commandline tool.

 # Installation
 Run the following to generate the `build/disassemble-8086` executable.